cucumber/common/CONTRIBUTING_NEW.md

 - The monorepo build tags each relevant module repo with `vVERSION`.
 - Each module repo will have a tagged Travis build triggered.
 - The module repo's Travis builds will publish packages (maven, npm, rubygems etc).

+### Post-release process

+After triggering a release, bump the minor version and append `-SNAPSHOT` to any affected `pom.xml` files, then commit with message "Post-release: Bump to SNAPSHOT version".

+When the release is completed (check RubyGems, NPM and Maven Central), update any dependent modules to depend on the version you just released.

 ### Caveats